Queen of the Scala

 Queen of the Scala (Regina della Scala) is a 1937 Italian drama film directed by Camillo Mastrocinque and Guido Salvini and starring Margherita Carosio, Nives Poli and Giuseppe Addobbati.

 The film's sets were designed by the art directors Virgilio Marchi.
 It was shot at the Tirrenia Studios and on location in Lombardy.

+This was the first film of actresses Laura Solari and Elena Altieri.